bredelings/BAli-Phy/TODO/UseHaskellTypes.md

   quantified `TypeVar`s, result and arg `Type`s, and Haskell constraints.
 - The current `CM::Type` and model-constraint fields are compatibility views derived from retained Haskell signatures for the existing model typechecker.
+- Retained Haskell constraints are not yet used as a general model-time constraint solver; that is a later migration step.
 - Loader diagnostics distinguish Haskell inference failures from Haskell-to-`CM::Type` bridge failures.
 - Explicit-rule-style analysis can resolve and infer calls such as `length` and